cl-test-grid/cl-test-grid/reporting/README.md

 The function `compiler-diff` implements this approach.
 See its source code in [cl-test-grid/reporting/compiler-diff.lisp](https://github.com/cl-test-grid/cl-test-grid/blob/master/reporting/compiler-diff.lisp).
 Note, it calls `fast-exclusive-or`.
-This function has exactly the same prototype as 'cl:set-exclusive-or', but takes advantage of hash tables if the ':test' parameter is one of 'cl:eq', 'cl:eql', 'cl:equal' or 'cl:equalp'.
+This function has exactly the same prototype as `cl:set-exclusive-or`, but takes advantage of hash tables if the `:test` parameter is one of `cl:eq`, `cl:eql`, `cl:equal` or `cl:equalp`.

-Lets use 'compiler-diff' to compare two versions of ABCL: old release 1.0.1 and some intermediate development version:
+Lets use 1compiler-diff` to compare two versions of ABCL: old release 1.0.1 and some intermediate development version:
 ``` common-lisp
 TEST-GRID-REPORTING> (print-compiler-diff "demo/abcl-diff.html"